Mitshah2406/Pizza-App/README.md

 ## run
-Run `npm run dev` For running the Web Application AND Run `npm run watch` For compilation of Frontend JavaScript Using Laravel Mix
+Run `npm run dev` For running the Web Application.
+Run `npm run watch` For compilation of Frontend JavaScript Using Laravel Mix